 This certificate is awarded to individuals who successfully pass the GED tests, which measure high school-level academic skills and serve as an alternative to a traditional high school diploma.

-GED Tests Online in Vermont
+Online GED Vermont

 To ensure a smooth testing experience, test-takers must have a stable internet connection, a suitable computer equipped with a working webcam, and a private testing environment.